 Fragment based drug discovery is a rapidly growing technique in medicinal chemistry, that utilizes protein crystallography to discover unique fragments that bind to protein targets of biological interest.
 These low molecular weight fragments can then be optimized using medicinal chemistry techniques to obtain new compounds with low nM potencies.
 This can be achieved with a limited number of compounds, especially if good structural data is present.
 These techniques are being applied to enzymes in the non‐mevalonate isoprenoid biosynthetic pathway.
 We have established collaborations with research groups that have excellent structural capabilities and experience.

-Certain enzymes are essential to parasitic organisms such a P. falciparum and our approach is to use synthetic organic chemistry, medicinal chemistry and structural biology to design small molecule inhibitors of these enzymes.
-The human form of MetAP2 has been well studied however the P. falciparum form of MetAP2 has not.
-We are designing and synthesizing new molecules that will have potency and selectivity for the P. falciparum MetAP2 and these compounds will be useful for treating malaria and other infectious disease.
+Certain enzymes are essential to bacterial and parasitic organisms such a R. prowazekii and P. falciparum and our approach is to use synthetic organic chemistry, medicinal chemistry and structural biology to design small molecule inhibitors of these enzymes.
+Methionine Aminopeptidase (MetAP) is a metalloprotease enzyme that removes the N‐terminal methionine from nascent proteins and it is essential to humans and infectious disease causing organisms.
+The human forms of MetAP1 and MetAP2 enzymes have been well studied however, the MetAP1 form of R. prowezkii and P. falciparum form of MetAP2 have not.
+We are designing and synthesizing new molecules that will have potency and selectivity for the R. prowazekii MetAP1 and P. falciparum MetAP2.
+These compounds will be useful for treating typhus, malaria and other infectious disease.

 Figure 2.
-Human methionine aminopeptidase in complex with
+R. prowazekii methionine aminopeptidase 1 in complex with methionine (green).
+(PDB 3MX6)

 We are interested in synthetic methodology to natural products, such as the bengamides, that demonstrate interesting biological activity.
 The bengamides show anticancer, antibiotic and antihelmintic properties.
 Divergent synthetic routes to bengamide analogs will allow for rapid synthesis of novel analogs that may lead to improved treatments for infectious disease including malaria.